learning-zone/java-basics/java-programs.md

 #### Q. Write a program to sort a map by value?
 #### Q. FizzBuzz problem
 #### Q. Write a Comparator in Java to compare two employees based upon there name, departments and age?
+#### Q. Write a program to convert Decimal To Binary, Decimal To Octal and Decimal to HexaDecimal in Java?

 #### Q. How to find trigonometric values of an angle in java?
-#### Q. Decimal To Binary, Decimal To Octal And Decimal To HexaDecimal In Java
 #### Q. Reverse and add until you get a palindrome
 #### Q. Selection sort in java
 #### Q. Write a singleton class in java?